fbpx Skip to content

 Off Road Driving – Types, Tips & Techniques

-It’s a sad fact that most 4WD’s never make it off the road these days.
-Getting a little mud on the tires and experiencing off road driving is Off Road Driving Sand Drivingwhat makes a 4WD worth having!
+It’s a sad fact that many 4WD’s never make it off the road these days.
+Getting a little sand or mud on the tyres and experiencing off road driving is Off Road Driving Sand Drivingwhat makes a 4WD worth having!
 But if you’ve never been off road driving before, there’s a few things you need to know.

-Different Terrain Calls For Different Off Road Driving Techniques
+Different Terrains call for different Off Road Driving Techniques

 There are different styles of off road driving and it’s sometimes surprising how many people approach off road driving in exactly the same way that they approach driving on a highway.
-However the skills you need to drive on a highway are different to those needed for sand or mud and they each require different techniques when you’re driving and when you’re stuck.
+However the skills you need to drive on a highway are very different to those needed for sand, rocks or mud and they each require different techniques when you’re driving and when you’re stuck.

 If you’re new to off road driving, then it is worthwhile getting some professional 4wd training before you hit the tracks so that you can learn how to safely navigate and extricate yourself from potentially dangerous situations.
 Here are some of the more common styles here in Australia.

-While many coastal areas are protected in order to maintain the fragile eco system, there are still a few places where you can go dune bashing.
+While many coastal areas are protected in order to maintain their fragile eco system, there are still a few places where you can go sand dune driving.
 Before heading off though, it’s a good idea to make sure you know how to drive in sand.
 For starters, it’s essential to reduce the air pressure in your tyres.
-If your tyres are usually around 35psi, then for dune bashing, you’d look at reducing them to around 12 – 14psi.
+If your tyres are usually around 38psi, then for sand dune driving, you’d look at reducing them to around 12 – 14psi.

 Rock Crawling

-Sounds fairly straightforward but it’s an art best learned from someone experienced in rock crawling, rather than trying to learn on the fly, as it were.
+Sounds fairly straightforward but it’s an art best learned from someone experienced in rock crawling, rather than trying to learn it on the fly.
+Understanding wheel placement, correct tyre pressures for rocky terrain, ground clearance, avoiding obstacles and traction all come into play when you’re driving in rocky terrain and it’s best done slowly, to avoid damaging the drivetrain of your vehicle.

 A very popular form of off road driving in Australia and can combine elements of all of the above styles of driving.
-Usually undertaken in remote areas with little mobile phone coverage, it’s best to undertake cross country off road driving in a convoy or with at least 1 other vehicle if you’re heading into unknown territory.
+Usually undertaken in remote areas with little mobile phone coverage, it’s best to undertake Outback off road driving in a convoy or with at least 1 other vehicle, especially if you’re heading into unknown territory.

 Always remember that off road driving is about having fun, but there’s nothing fun about writing off your vehicle 500 kms from help.
 The most important elements of any off road driving adventure is safety & preparation, so here’s a few things to keep in mind before your next